Capital punishment in Romania: Communist Romania

 The period after the penal reform in 1969 was particularly linked to the personality of Nicolae Ceauşescu.
 The legal provisions, as they were explained to the wider public, were developed in the spirit of claims about the regime's humanitarianism, and thus blamed the violent repression specific to the Stalinist period.
 The dream of an ideological abolition is recycled through a discourse on the natural disappearance of the death penalty accompanying the construction of the New Man and the decrease in criminality in general.
 This ideological discussion had no connection with the tight legal framework, and even less with its interpretation and the politicized use of capital punishment.
 The politicization of capital punishment can be observed if one looks at its inconsistent use, dependent on various deterrent campaigns disseminated by the propaganda machine.

 The new Penal Code adopted in 1969 featured 28 capital offences, including economic and property crimes.
 This number was substantially reduced in the 1970s.
 From 1969 to 1989, 98 death sentences were carried out; among those executed during this period were Ion Rîmaru and Gheorghe Ştefănescu.
-Most convictions involved murder, but some were for large-scale theft of state property.
-For instance, in 1983–1984, 19 individuals were sentenced to death for theft from public property (mainly large quantities of meat) all of them benefiting from a reprieval.
+Most death penalty convictions were handed down for murder, but some were for large-scale theft of state property.
+For instance, in 1983–1984, 19 individuals were sentenced to death for theft from public property (mainly large quantities of meat) all of them benefiting from a reprieve.

 During Ceauşescu's entire time in power (1965–89), 104 people were executed by firing squad at Jilava and Rahova prisons, with commutations reinforcing his image as a stern but kind father to the nation.
 At Jilava, prisoners were taken outside, to the right side of the prison, tied to a post and shot by six, ten or even twelve junior officers, while at Rahova, they were shot in an underground room; the entire process was shrouded in secrecy.
 Executions normally happened days after an appeal was rejected, and those shot at Jilava were usually buried in the village cemetery.
 Minors, pregnant women and women with children aged under 3 were exempt from the death penalty.
 The death of Ion Pistol, shot for aggravated homicide in May 1987, marked the country's last regular execution.
-Romania's last executions were those of Ceaușescu himself and his wife Elena, following the overthrow of the regime in the Romanian Revolution of 1989; they were subjected to a show trial and then shot by a firing squad.
+Romania's last executions were those of Ceaușescu himself and his wife Elena; following the overthrow of the regime in the Romanian Revolution, they were subjected to a show trial and then shot by a firing squad on 25 December 1989.
 Elena Ceaușescu was the only woman executed in modern Romania.